frankbauer/ilias-asscodequestion/README.md

 ## Version History
+### Version 1.1.7
+* Added helper function `processMixedOutput` that will seperate an output string into a string and a json-object based on a seperating magic string.
+* Updated Java Compiler to latest TeaVM (0.6.0-dev-661) and JDK8 patchlevel

 ### Version 1.1.6
 * reduced new java log level
 * hidden code elements live inside an invisible codemirror component too.
 This ensures that < and > are handled correct.